-During the course of the school year, parents sometimes want to show their appreciation for the work the teaching team has done with their child.
-We strongly discourage giving personal gifts to teachers.
+During the course of the school year, parents may want to show their appreciation for the work the teaching team has done with their child.
+We discourage giving personal gifts to teachers.
 The following are suggested ways, if you feel so inclined, to show your appreciation:

-A note to the teachers or a gift for the classroom such as a book or game.

-A contribution to the BEEP PTO designated for your child's classroom account.

-A donation to the Barbara Murphy Early Childhood Professional Development Fund, via the early childhood secretary, in honor of your child's teacher.
-(Acknowledgment will be sent to the teacher.)

-A gift certificate to a toy store, children's bookstore or "school supplies" store.

-A donation to the Brookline Education Foundation, the Brookline Community Foundation or to the Fund for Young Children in honor of your child's teacher.
+- A note to the teachers or a gift for the classroom such as a book or game. - A contribution to the BEEP PTO designated for your child's classroom account. - A donation to the Vicki Milstein Early Childhood Professional Development Fund, via the Brookline Education Foundation, in honor of your child's teacher.
+(Acknowledgment will be sent to the teacher.) - A gift certificate to a toy store, children's bookstore or school supplies store. (may not exceed \$50) - A donation to the Brookline Community Foundation's Fund for Young Children in honor of your child's teacher.
 (Acknowledgment will be sent to the teacher.)